 A practical and pragmatic approach to the implementation of data management that delivers quick wins is one of the key challenges of any data management professional.
 Sooner or later, you will deal with this at one point in your career.

 In the series of presentations on Practical implementation or optimization of data management with the “Orange” model, I share with you my practical experience of the past 10 years.
 This experience has led me to develop a new model and practical method to implement and optimize the data management function.
 This method is a collection of techniques and templates that can be used for performing various tasks related to the development and optimization of data management in your company.

 Using the “Orange” model to implement or optimize the data management function

-The first time I faced the challenge to implement data management was eight years ago.
-Over the years, I have developed a methodology for the practical implementation of data management, that is universal for all types of companies.
-I have called it “the data management star”.
+The first time I faced the challenge of implementing data management was eight years ago.
+Over the years, I have developed a methodology for the practical implementation of data management that is universal for all types of companies.
+I have called it “the data management star.”
 You can see it in Figure 1.

-This methodology is based on my collection of hands-on knowledge, experience.
-In 2019 I have published the book The Data Management Toolkit, where I present this methodology in detail.
-This book contains templates on how to implement data management in an effective, feasible, and ‘to-the-point’ way, and can be used as a step-by-step guide.
+This methodology is based on my collection of hands-on knowledge and experience.
+In 2019 I published the book The Data Management Toolkit, where I present this methodology in detail.
+This book contains templates on implementing data management in a practical, feasible, and ‘to-the-point’ way and can be used as a step-by-step guide.

-In this article, we will discuss will explore the following three questions:
+In this article, we will discuss and explore the following three questions:

-What is the data management capability and function and what the differences between these two concepts?
+- What are the data management capability and function, and what are the differences between these two concepts?

-How can you implement data management function in a pragmatic and effective way?
+- How can you implement data management functions pragmatically and effectively?